Selim-Abouleila/BinWatch/README.md

 # 🗑️ TrashAI – Smart Waste Container Monitoring

 A full-stack web platform that detects whether public trash containers are **full or empty using only a photo**.
-Built for the smart-city space, the system uses lightweight AI to bring real-time visibility into waste bin usage.
+Built for the smart-city space, the system uses lightweight python code to bring real-time visibility into waste bin usage.

 https://trashia-production.up.railway.app/index.html